 Discussions about research integrity are prompting a reevaluation of research culture, including academic assessment.
-To understand the opportunities and barriers to improve academic assessment in the Asia-Pacific region, DORA hosted its first webinar in collaboration with the Australasian Open Access Strategy Group (AOASG) on Thursday, July 2, 2020.
+To understand the opportunities and barriers to improve academic assessment in the Asia-Pacific region, DORA hosted its first webinar in collaboration with the Australasian Open Access Strategy Group (AOASG; now Open Access Australasia) on Thursday, July 2, 2020.
 Panelists included Michael Barber, Australian Academy of Science; Yukiko Gotoh, The University of Tokyo; Xiaoxuan Li, Chinese Academy of Sciences; Donna McRostie, University of Melbourne; and Justin Zobel, University of Melbourne.

 At a comprehensive institution like the University of Melbourne, there are always conversations about performance assessment, says Zobel.
 The university decided to sign DORA earlier this year after a range of voices came forward suggesting the university reexamine some practices of concern.
 In response, the university created a working group that ultimately recommended adopting the principles of DORA and the Leiden Manifesto.
 Zobel was surprised by the level of support the proposal received at the university.
 It was clear that many faculty and staff wanted peer review and peer assessment uniformly recognized alongside journal-based indicators as measures of success.